Paris, France

 History

-Paris’s environment has gone through an emotional and intellectual climate with violence in the social and political with the most distinct events in 1358, 1382, 1588, 1648, 1789, 1830, 1848, and 1871.
+Paris’s environment has undergone an emotional and intellectual climate marked by violence in the social and political spheres, with the most significant events occurring in 1358, 1382, 1588, 1648, 1789, 1830, 1848, and 1871.

 Paris today

-Paris’s annual temperature is in the low 50s and in July upper 60s, and in January, about 30s.
-The temperature drops below freezing for a month each year, with snowfall about half of those days.
+Paris’s annual temperature averages in the low 50s, reaching the upper 60s in July and about 30 degrees in January.
+The temperature drops below freezing for about a month each year, with snowfall occurring on roughly half of those days.
+The city has implemented measures to reduce air pollution and has an effective water purification system for safe drinking water.

 The Seine, the city’s heart, is about ten streets long and five streets wide.
-It has eight bridges that link to the riverbanks and a ninth that leads to Ill Saint-Louis, a smaller island Southeast.
-The west bridge in Port Neuf was built from 1578 to 1604 and is the oldest bridge.
+It has eight bridges connecting the riverbanks and a ninth leading to ÃŽle Saint-Louis, a smaller island to the southeast.
+The western bridge in Pont Neuf was constructed from 1578 to 1604 and is the oldest bridge.

 Must see